beveradb/ecs-digital-interview-test/README.md

 Python script to run SQL migration scripts sequentially from the specified folder, updating latest schema version in the database itself after each migration.

-**WARNING**: this implementation exists purely as a solution for the ECS Digital technical test.
+**WARNING**: this tool was created purely as a solution for the ECS Digital technical test.
 See [PROBLEM](https://github.com/beveradb/migration_runner/blob/master/PROBLEM.md)
 for details of the use case and requirements for the task.